Construction Volunteer FAQ

 Where are the construction sites?

 We will be building in Prince George’s County and in Montgomery County.
 An address will be provided after you have signed up for a construction shift.

 What about cancellations for inclement weather?

-We rarely cancel build days, however, if extreme weather is forecasted, we may decide to cancel the work day.
-In the summer, Habitat will make a decision as soon as possible on the day before and update all volunteers via email and phone.
-You can also call our Volunteer Coordinator, Sandra Limjuco, for information: 301-910-6597.
-Regardless of the status of a build day, if you don’t feel comfortable travelling to site, that’s perfectly fine — just let us know!
+We rarely cancel build days, however, if extreme weather is forecasted, we may decide to reschedule the work day.
+Habitat will make a decision as soon as possible either on the day prior or at least 2hrs prior build day and update all volunteers via email and phone.
+You can also email our Volunteer Services Supervisor, Sandra Limjuco, for information at firstname.lastname@example.org.
+Regardless of the status of a build day, if you don’t feel comfortable travelling to a site, that’s perfectly fine — just let us know!

 subscribe to our newsletter